Carob is originally from the eastern Mediterranean region and the

 The dried, powdered pods of the carob plant are used in herbal medicine.

 Carob is used as a thickener, and in foods, cosmetics, pharmaceuticals, and paints.
 Carob has enjoyed increased popularity in recent years as a low-fat, low-calorie, low-caffeine alternative to chocolate.
 Carob itself does not contain any caffeine.
 However, it does contain traces of theobromine.
 Theobromine is related to caffeine, but it is a milder stimulant.
 It is the stimulant found in chocolate.
 Carob powder is available for sale as well as carob chips.
+They can be mixed with the no calorie sweetener stevia to improve the taste.
 If you have an interest in obtaining polyphenols from cocoa, consider the supplement listed below.
-You may also subscribe to a free newsletter.

 Carob caffeine content